 - Train young trees to an open center or modified central leader (see Training and Pruning above).

 - Wrap the trunks of young trees with burlap or tree tape to prevent sunscald in winter.

 - Grafting is the most common way to propagate persimmon cultivars; join persimmon stock and scion by whip grafting, bark grafting, or cleft grafting just as buds on the rootstock are pushing out.

 - Persimmons can be grown from seed.
 Stratify seeds for two to three months by placing them in the refrigerator immediately after extracting them from the fruit.
 Seedlings begin bearing fruit when they are about six years old.

 - ‘Fuyu’ popular non-astringent type; reddish-yellow flesh is sweet and mild; about the size of a tennis ball; requires a pollinator.
 ‘Jiro’ is very similar and often mislabeled as ‘Fuyu’.

 - ‘Hachiya’ fruit is astringent and soft; skin and flesh become yellow to orange when ripe; fruit is large and oblong to cone-shaped with a pointed tip; fruit grows to 4 inches long and 3 inches across.
 Requires a pollinator

 - ‘Tamopan’ astringent fruit; large, turban-shaped fruit; must be fully ripe before eating; thick skin; orange, juicy flesh can be eaten with a spoon; excellent flavor.

-- ‘Tanenashi’ large, excellent quality; orange-red tapered fruit; the flesh is astringent until soft; bears fruit without pollination.
+- ‘Tanenashi’ is large, excellent quality; orange-red tapered fruit; the flesh is astringent until soft; bears fruit without pollination.